Munchies & Minis | Magic Feywine Raisin Cake

 Feywine Raisins are “Fey grapes are so lush that even when they become raisins they retain their essence.
 If you put these in a goblet and stir, they instantly become wine.”
 Regular raisins also plump up when you boil them, so I chose to steep them in wine.

-Moon Honey, however, is “the dung of Abyssal groundworms, it is a smoky-tasting and delicious.
+Moon Honey, however, is “the dung of Abyssal groundworms, it is smoky-tasting and delicious.
 Its name comes from its consistency and appearance, and it gains sweetness in direct moonlight.
 It can neutralize poisons and is an ideal trail food for wayfarers of all kinds, who can readily carve it into handy chunks.”
 Since I’m not about to make you go digging around in the Abyss for worm poop, I chose the next best thing by using Lapsang Souchong — a smoked black tea.

 I initially wanted to do this challenge when I was in Chicago earlier this month.
 My Airbnb had a steady internet connection and a microwave.
 I had developed a recipe that used ingredients I could easily pack in my suitcase.
 I was ready for this.